WHO WE ARE:

 The People of BURN Design Lab

-Peter Scott is considered one of the world's leading experts in the design and dissemination of biomass conserving technologies in the developing world.
+Peter Scott is the founder and a senior advisor of Burn Design Lab.
+Peter is considered to be one of the world's leading experts in the design, and dissemination of biomass conserving technologies in the developing world.
 In 1990, Peter committed his life to saving the forests of Africa.
 Since that time, he has designed a number of fuel-efficient technologies and trained producers in over 20 countries to set up for-profit businesses.
 His trainees have constructed over 400,000 stoves, bread ovens, food dryers, and tobacco curing systems.
 Peter was selected by Foreign Policy Magazine as one of the Top Global Thinkers of 2010 and in 2013 was profiled by Entrepreneur magazine and Current TV.
+Peter is also the Founder and CEO of Burn Manufacturing Corp.

-Paul is responsible for performance, emissions, and durability testing of improved cook Stoves at BURN Design Lab.
-Prior to joining BURN in July 2012, Paul worked for Weyerhaeuser Company in a variety of roles including: 9 years in Research & Development, 8 years as Power & Recovery Manager (Cosmopolis Mill), and 11 years in manufacturing project & process engineering.
-Paul's technical expertise includes energy systems, power generation, wood drying, wood combustion, biomass processing, pelletization, and torrefaction.
-Paul graduated with a BS in Mechanical Engineering from Washington State University and an MS in Mechanical Engineering from Oregon State Univ.
-He is a registered Professional Engineer in Washington State.
+Prior to joining Burn Design Lab in 2012, Paul worked 28 years for Weyerhaeuser Company including: 9 years in Research & Development, 8 years as Power & Recovery Manager, and 11 years in a variety of project & process engineering roles.
+Paul's technical expertise includes energy systems, power generation, wood drying, wood combustion, biomass processing, pelletization, & torrefaction.
+Annually for the past 8 years, Paul has lead teams to remote villages in Guatemala to install improved cookstoves with Hands for Peacemaking Foundation.
+Prior to taking the position of Executive Director, Paul was Research & Testing Manager for Burn.
+Paul graduated with a BS in Mechanical Engineering from Washington State University and an MS in Mechanical Engineering from Oregon State University.
+Paul is a registered Professional Engineer in Washington State.

 Bryan Willman - Advisor